Prostocks/NorenRestApidotNetSample/README.md

 }
 ```

-The Response is casted to expected DataType ie in this example being LoginResponse.
-stat is checked to see if the request was successful.
+The Response is casted to expected DataType ie in this example being LoginResponse, stat is checked to see if the request was successful.

 # LoginandUserDetails